Matty Pattison: International career

-Non-playing career
+Coaching career

 On 17 January 2022, Pattison was announced as a lead coach for i2i Soccer Academy.

 On 8 June 2022, Pattison was also announced as head of youth development at Whickham FC.

+On 12th January 2025, Pattison was announced as Assistant Manager of South Shields FC In January 2026, Pattison left the club to focus on business interests outside of football.

 Personal life

 In March 2008, after a 2–0 Norwich City loss at Sheffield United, Pattison went clubbing in Norwich.
 Four hours after finishing his partying, he drove to training, and was arrested for driving at over twice the legal blood alcohol limit.
 At Norwich Magistrates Court, he was fined £2,300 and banned from driving for 20 months.